DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

          6. ✏️Openness: Organizations should be transparent about their data collection and processing practices, and individuals should be informed about these practices.
          7. ✏️Individual Participation: Data subjects should have the right to access their personal data, request corrections, and ensure that their data is accurate and up-to-date.
          8. ✏️Accountability: Organizations should ensure compliance with the guidelines and be able to demonstrate their adherence to these principles.
-  - **Fourth Amendment** to the US Constitution: the right of the people to be secure in their persons, houses, papers, effects against unreasonable search and seizure
+  - 📙**Fourth Amendment** to the US Constitution: the right of the people to be secure in their persons, houses, papers, effects against unreasonable search and seizure
   - It sets the “📝probable cause📝” standard that law enforcement officers must follow when conducting searches and/or seizures of private property.
 It also states that those officers must obtain a warrant before gaining involuntary access to such property.
-  - **Electronic Communication Privacy Act (ECPA)**: as amended, protects wire, oral, and electronic communications including emails while those communications are being made, are in transit, and when they are stored on computers; makes it a ✏️crime to invade electronic privacy of an individual, It prohibits the unauthorized monitoring of email and voicemail communications, and it broadened the Federal Wiretap Act
+  - 📙**Electronic Communication Privacy Act (ECPA)**: as amended, protects wire, oral, and electronic communications including emails while those communications are being made, are in transit, and when they are stored on computers; makes it a ✏️crime to invade electronic privacy of an individual, It prohibits the unauthorized monitoring of email and voicemail communications, and it broadened the Federal Wiretap Act
       - ECPA passed in 1986 to expand and revise federal 🎧wiretapping and electronic 🎧eavesdropping provisions, making it a crime to intercept or procure electronic communications, and includes important provisions that ✏️protect a person’s wire and electronic communications from being intercepted by another private individual
   - HIPAA: see above
   - HITECH: see above
   - California SB 1386 (2002): immediate disclosure to individuals for PII breach
-  - **California Consumer Privacy Act (CCPA)**: The CCPA applies to:
+  - 📙**California Consumer Privacy Act (CCPA)**: The CCPA applies to:
     - For-profit businesses that collect consumers’ personal information (or have others collect personal information for them),
     - was the first sweeping data privacy law enacted by a U.S. state.
     - Determine why and how the information will be processed,